KleinMisha/time-trace-tools/docs/data_processing.md

     Different `Transformation` methods require their own set of parameters.
 While a method to select traces based on a label needs a string label as input, a method to filter traces probably needs some cutoff frequency.
 The Python syntax for defining a particular type of function (using the `Callable` type) is too limited to account for this in a clean way.
 Hence the class.

     ---------
     Don't worry!
 Just make your function that applies an operation to an individual trace as you would normally do and then wrap `.apply()` around this function.
+Or use the `BaseTransformation` as detailed below to make this process easier.

+### Build your own Transformation
+Need to include an operation into your pipeline that is not yet build in?
+`TimeTraceTools` has a set of convenient base classes you can use to avoid worrying about implementing some common logic.
+Namely, the `BaseTransformation` has already implemented:

+1. **loop over the traces in your experiment**: Just worry about implementing `.apply_to_one_trace()` as the `.apply()` method already takes care of the tedious stuff.
+2. **pass-through:** When an operation is to operate only on a set of target traces, pass the other traces into the output in their unedited form.
+3. **validation:** Operations that should act on a particular axis (say filtering or translating the time trace) validate the existence of the given name of this value array.

+For convenience sake, we defined some easy 'presets' as well.

+???- note "Wait! does this not introduce some nasty chain of inheritance, aka. code that is heavily coupled?"

+    The trick is that ***no actual logic*** is implemented in these 'sub base types', they just narrow the scope of some argument types.
+    This type of 'shallow inheritance' does not actually complicate the logic/make code coupled in a bad way in my opinion.
+In fact, you can always use `BaseTransformation` as the parent directly.

+=== "BaseTransformation"

+    ```python linenums="1" title="Just worry about transforming an individual trace."

+    from abc import ABC, abstractmethod
+    class BaseTransformation(ABC):
+        @abstractmethod
+        def apply_to_one_trace():
+            ...

+        def apply():
+            ...
+    ```

+=== "CoordinateTransformation"

+    ```python linenums="1" title="Operations acting on a specific value array / coordinate"

+    @dataclass
+    def CoordinateTransformation(BaseTransformation):

+        coordinate: str
+        target_traces: Optional[list[str]]

+    ```

+=== "PassThroughTransformation"

+    ```python linenums="1" title="A targeted operation.
+Keep the non-targets unedited."

+    @dataclass
+    def PassThroughTransformation(BaseTransformation):

+        target_traces: list[str]

+    ```

 ### Basic transformations
 The `data_processing.common_transformations.py` module contains some basic selections and simple manipulations.
 Some examples